Powerlearnproject/se-day1-assignment-FredrickOguya/README.md

             Data Analysis: Advanced analytics and machine learning models are used to analyze medical data, improve diagnostic accuracy, and personalize treatment plans.

 Identify and describe at least three key milestones in the evolution of software engineering.
-    ertainly!
-Here’s a concise overview of key milestones in software engineering:

-1. Development of Programming Languages
-    Fortran (1957): Early high-level language for scientific calculations.
+        1. Development of Programming Languages Fortran (1957): Early high-level language for scientific calculations.
             COBOL (1959): Designed for business data processing.
             Lisp (1958): Early language for AI and symbolic computation.
             C (1972): Foundational language for system and application programming.
             Smalltalk (1980s): Introduced object-oriented programming.
             C++ (1983): Extended C with object-oriented features.
             Java (1995): Platform-independent language for web and enterprise applications.
             Python (1991): Known for readability and ease of use.
             JavaScript (1995): Essential for interactive web development.
         2. Establishment of Software Engineering
             NATO Software Engineering Conference (1968): Highlighted the need for disciplined software development practices.
             Waterfall Model (1970): Early structured approach to software development with sequential phases.
         3. Rise of Agile Methodologies
             Agile Manifesto (2001): Introduced values and principles for iterative, flexible development.
             Scrum: Agile framework with iterative sprints and regular reviews.
             Extreme Programming (XP): Focuses on practices like test-driven development and pair programming.
             Kanban: Visualizes workflow to manage and improve efficiency.

 List and briefly explain the phases of the Software Development Life Cycle.